How to choose the best cloud storage service

 Backing up your data to an external hard drive only defers the worry of losing the files on your PC.
 Hard drives are every bit as susceptible to damage or loss, or data corruption.

-That said, If you're saving a large number of files, it can be more expensive to pay an annual fee for cloud storage than it is to simply buy an external hard drive.
-But, with the financial outlay comes the convenience of being able to access your files anywhere.
+That said, if you're saving a large number of files, it can be more expensive to pay an annual fee for cloud storage than it is to simply buy an external hard drive.
+But with the financial outlay comes the convenience of being able to access your files anywhere.

 For more information on this, head to our guide on external hard drives vs cloud storage.